Lecturer in Political Science. Qualified to supervise research. University of Montpellier.

 2003 –*Between Europeanization and Local Societies: The Space for Territorial Governance*.
 Lanham, MD: Rowman and Littlefield. – Edited with Jeanie Bukowski and Simona Piattoni.

-Featured items
+Featured Articles

-2019 – “Social Innovation in Translation: New Welfare Instruments in Turkey.”Siyasal: Journal of Political Sciences 28:1, pp. 99–115 – with Ceren Ark-Yıldırım.
+2019 – “Social Innovation in Translation: New Welfare Instruments in Turkey.”*Siyasal: Journal of Political Sciences* 28: 1, pp. 99–115 – with Ceren Ark-Yıldırım.

-2017 – “Open Innovation Networks: Developing and Adapting a European Model.”
+2017 – “Open Innovation Networks: Development and Adaptation of a European Model.”
 Revue Française d’Administration Publique No. 161, pp. 89–102. – with Ceren Ark.

-2014 – “Beyond Interests and Institutions: US Health Policy and the Surprising Silence of Big Business.”*Journal of Health Politics, Policy, and Law*, Vol. 39, No. 1, pp. 5–34.
+2014 – “Beyond Interests and Institutions: U.S. Health Policy and the Surprising Silence of Big Business.”*Journal of Health Politics, Policy, and Law*, Vol. 39, No. 1, pp. 5–34.

 2008 – “Inside the Autonomous State: Programmatic Elites in the Reform of French Health Policy.”*Governance*.
 Vol. 21, No. 1, pp. 75–93. – with William Genieys.